-The cheese can be traced back to the 17th Century and its style was influenced by cheese making practices within the South West and North West of England.
+The cheese can be traced back to the 17th century and its style was influenced by cheese making practices within the South West and North West of England.
 Most of the cheese was traded in the town of Leicester, resulting in a cheese market being established in the city.
-The importance of this market almost certainly led to the alternative name for this cheese even though there was little if any cheese made in the boundaries of the City of Leicester.
+The importance of this market almost certainly led to the alternative name for this cheese even though there was little cheese made in the boundaries of the City of Leicester.

-Dying the cheese distinguished it from other county cheeses such as Cheddar and was also used to represent the characteristics of a high quality cheese which has a high cream content.
+Dying the cheese distinguished it from other county cheeses such as Cheddar and was also used to represent the characteristics of a high quality cheese which had a high cream content.
 To maintain the high standards that were expected within the market, a town crier was employed to read the punishments for anybody found trying to pass off inferior cheese.
 The cheese was often made in conjunction with Stilton, due to the differing maturation periods which allowed a steadier income flow for producers.

-Production of the cheese shifted to other parts of the UK as cheese making on farms within the country disappeared with some being made in block form by larger creameries.
+Production of the cheese shifted to other parts of the UK as cheese making on farms within the country disappeared, with some being made in block form by larger creameries.

 Why am I forgotten?